Algebraic Weaves and Braid Varieties: Holomorphic Symplectic Structure

 \section{Holomorphic Symplectic Structure}

-This section constructs a holomorphic symplectic structure on the (quotient) braid varieties $X_0(\beta\Delta;w_0)/T$, establishing the remainder of Theorem \ref{thm:main1}.(iii).
-In particular, Theorem \ref{thm:aug vs braid} will imply that the augmentation variety associated to a Legendrian link $\La(\beta)$, $\beta$ a positive braid (word), is holomorphic symplectic.
-In addition, the toric charts we built in Corollary \ref{cor:open crossings} will actually be (exponential) Darboux charts for this holomorphic symplectic structure.
-The construction we present draws from the literature on character varieties, where the holomorphic symplectic structures on character varieties have a central role, starting with the Atiyah-Bott-Goldman structures \cite{AB,Goldman84} and continuing with, e.g., the work of P. Boalch and L. Jeffrey \cite{Boalch00,Boalch01,Jeffrey,Mellit}.
+This section constructs holomorphic symplectic structures on the quotients $X_0(\beta\Delta;w_0)/T$ of braid varieties, establishing the remainder of Theorem \ref{thm:main1}.(iii).
+In particular, Theorem \ref{thm:aug vs braid} will imply that the augmentation variety associated to a Legendrian link $\La(\beta)$, $\beta$ a positive braid word and a certain choice of marked points, is holomorphic symplectic.
+In addition, the toric charts we built in Corollary \ref{cor:open crossings} will actually be exponential pre-Darboux charts (cf.~Example \ref{ex:2form_torus} below) for a closed holomorphic 2-form on $X_0(\beta\Delta;w_0)$, and they will project via the torus quotient to exponential Darboux charts for this holomorphic symplectic structure.
+The construction we present draws from the literature on character varieties, where the holomorphic symplectic structures on character varieties have a central role, starting with the Atiyah-Bott-Goldman structures \cite{AB,Goldman84} and continuing with, e.g., the work of P. Boalch and L. Jeffrey \cite{Boalch00,Boalch01,Boalch02,Jeffrey,Mellit}.